International Sporting Code

+The International Sporting Code (ISC) is a set of rules applicable to all four-wheel motorsport as governed by the Fédération Internationale de l'Automobile (FIA).
+It was first implemented in 1926.

+The ISC consists of 20 articles and several appendices.
+It contains definitions, general principles, and regulations, as well as rules for race organisers, contenders, racers, and officials.
+As motorsport is very hierarchic, the ISC may also be applicable in the rules of national racing federations.

-The International Sporting Code (ISC) is a set of rules which are valid for all auto racing events that are governed by the Fédération Internationale de l'Automobile (FIA).
-North American domestic racing, such as NASCAR and IndyCar are outside the FIA's jurisdiction and hence not governed by the ISC.
+Some North American domestic racing, such as NASCAR and IndyCar are outside the FIA's jurisdiction and hence not governed by the ISC and they instead usually govern their own series themselves.
 Motorcycle sport is also exempt since the Fédération Internationale de Motocyclisme (FIM) is responsible for this sport, not the FIA.

-The ISC consists of 20 articles and several appendices.
-It contains definitions, general principles, and regulations, as well as rules for race organizers, contenders, racers, and official referees.
-As the sport of motor racing is very hierarchic, the ISC also determines the rules of national racing federations.

 Summary

 The ISC consists of 20 articles.
 In the first, it is determined that the FIA is the sole international sporting authority entitled to make and enforce regulations regarding automobile competitions.
 It is further determined that the ISC is a regulation to encourage and facilitate international motor sport.
 Each national sporting authority (ASN) or federation affiliated with the FIA is allowed to draw up their own rules.
 The ISC will not be enforced, as long as competition is safe and fair.

 With regard to records the ISC differentiates between international records and local records.
 Local records established on a permanent or temporary track fall within the scope of the national federation of that country.
 Appendix D applies to international records.